 Workers' compensation benefits are not normally considered taxable income on your federal or state return.
-There is an exception when you receive both workers' compensation and Social Security (or Railroad Retirement) benefits and part of your workers' compensation reduces your Social Security, that part may be taxable.
+There is an exception when you receive both workers' compensation and Social Security (or Railroad Retirement) benefits.
+If part of your workers' compensation reduces your Social Security, that part may be taxable.

 Disability benefits for loss of income or earning capability resulting from injuries under a no-fault auto insurance policy aren't taxable either.